 "If we do not, biodiversity will continue to buckle under the weight of land- and sea-use change, overexploitation, climate change, pollution and invasive alien species," she said.
 "This will further damage human health, economies and societies — with particularly detrimental effects on indigenous peoples and local communities."

-Separately, a WWF report last week found population sizes of mammals, birds, fish, amphibians and reptiles have decreased on average by 68 percent from 1970 to 2016.
+Separately, a WWF report last week found population sizes of mammals, birds, fish, amphibians and reptiles have decreased on average by 68% from 1970 to 2016.
 The Swiss-based World Wide Fund for Nature also said a deep cultural and systemic shift is urgently needed to save the planet.

 The U.N. biodiversity report shows that humanity is losing "our essential planetary safety net," said Martha Rojas Urrego, secretary general of the Geneva-based Ramsar Convention on Wetlands, an international treaty that took effect in 1975.